LawrenceKarasek/TicTacToe/README.md

 Data.js:  provides aysnchronous access to json data for the board

-Components:
-Board and Cell components.
+Components: Board and Cell components with unit tests.

 # Running the project